openturns/otlm/python/doc/developer_guide/architecture/architecture.rst

   - Extend use of the stepwise method for generalized linear models.
   - *Sensitivity analysis*: standard regression coefficients are currently defined in :class:`~openturns.CorrelationAnalysis_SRC`.
-    An improvement is to rely on :class:`~otlmr.LinearModelResult` in a new post-processing.
+    An improvement is to rely on :class:`~otlm.LinearModelResult` in a new post-processing.
-  - Extend :class:`~openturns.BoxCoxFactory` to accept a :class:`~otlmr.LinearModelAlgorithm`,
+  - Extend :class:`~openturns.BoxCoxFactory` to accept a :class:`~otlm.LinearModelAlgorithm`,
     as is done with :class:`~openturns.GeneralizedLinearModelResult`.
   - Rework :class:`~openturns.TestResult`, it currently uses either pValue or (1-pValue).
   - Improve validation.
 We could not validate by comparing with R ``step`` method because